 Hotels and inns usually do not have staff trained to adequately welcome asylum seekers.
 These reception centres are, however, visited by social workers (e.g. NGO staff) on a regular basis (every week or every second week).
 Reception centres of NGOs have offices in the centres.
 The law foresees that there should be 1 social worker for 140 clients, which is not sufficient, especially when social workers have to travel to facilities located in remote areas or need the assistance of an interpreter.
 NGOs work with trained staff.
 Some landlords have been hosting asylum seekers for many years, but as opposed to NGO staff they have not received any specific training.
 In Vienna, the system is different: in nearly all basic care facilities is care staff available 24/7 who are responsible for counselling, information and basic care.
 In these care facilities the care ratio is 1:55, this is mostly the same in all federal states in basic care facilities, except Tyrol where it is 1:70.
 In fact, most NGOs try to have a better care key than 1:55, E.g. in Vienna and Upper Austria it differs between 1:38 to 1:55.
 Care staff is responsible for providing food allowance, pocket money, hygiene material, social counselling and crisis support.
-In Vienna, additional counselling services may be provided by specialised NGOs (e.g. specific counselling for women, men, work, education, health, youth and young adults, housing, LGBTIQ) for people in basic care.
+In Vienna, additional counselling asylkoordination Österreich, 'Kompetenznetzwerk Grundversorgung', last modified 17 March 2024, available in German at: https://bit.ly/3xUv51G.